Degree Requirements For the Ph.D.

 To attain the Ph.D., students must take a minimum of 60 credits, of which at least 26 must be for coursework taken while in residence at the University of Miami.
 (Students entering the program with a Master's degree in a related field may be given credit for up to 24 course credits.)
 Students must accrue at least 12 credits worth of dissertation research.

-All Ph.D. students will be given written and oral comprehensive examinations following the conclusion of the core series of courses.
+All Ph.D. students will be given comprehensive examinations following the conclusion of the core series of courses.
 A majority of the examination committee must be members of the graduate faculty of the University.
 In the event of failing to pass an examination, students are required to retake and pass the examination within one calendar year.
 By the end of their second year, students must present and defend a research proposal.
 Following successful completion of the comprehensive examination and research proposal defense, the student may apply to candidacy for the degree.
 Any student who fails to be admitted to candidacy for the degree within this two-year period can be dismissed from the program.

 By the beginning of the second year, students should form a four-member dissertation committee; by the end of the second, write and defend a research proposal.
 Students may proceed with the dissertation after the dissertation committee has been appointed and the Director of Graduate Studies and the Graduate School have accepted the dissertation proposal.
 The dissertation must be an investigation of a substantial scholarly topic and bridge both scientific and policy aspects of the topic area.
 A final oral defense of the dissertation is required.